nesterow/frontless/readme.md

 #### 2. Server side rendering
 All RiotJS components included in pages will render after all data is fetched.
-Use method `fetch(props)` in your components to make db queries an setting components' state on the server.
+Use method `fetch(props)` in your components to make db queries and setting components' state on the server.
 Unlike similar method in `next.js`, in Frontless you can fetch data in any children component and your page will be rendered after all fetch operations are complete.